 Thus, this mobile photography guide for beginners.

-If taking your mobile photography skills to the next level is one of your life goals — from taking selfies (which you might already have mastered by now) to capturing beautiful scenery, people and artistic pursuits — just stick around and you’ll surely find a thing (or two) valuable in your quest to capturing noteworthy shots.
+If taking your mobile photography skills to the next level is one of your life goals—from taking selfies (which you might already have mastered by now) to capturing beautiful scenery during your travel, people, and artistic pursuits—just stick around and you’ll surely find a thing (or two) valuable in your quest to capturing noteworthy shots.

 Now, let’s begin.